docknetwork/planning/rfc/0005-claim-deduction.md

 // theorem prover with rules embedded within the claim graph fn prove(premises: RdfStore, composite_claims: &[Claim], limits: &Limits) -> Result<Proof, CantProve>;

-// `Limits` are a way to bound memory consumption and cpu time when proving a thoerem.
+// `Limits` are a way to bound memory consumption and cpu time when proving a theorem.
 If the limits are exceeded an error is returned.
 ```

 Use with VCDM presentations: